DChaushev/Age-Gender-Recognition/README.md

 ![Haar Cascade Face Detector Experiments](/images/haar-cascade-experiments.png?raw=true "Haar Cascade Face Detector Experiments.")

-### Neural network based approach
+### Neural network-based approach

-Then I tried face detection using [Singe-Shot-Multibox detector][2] \[2], which is using shallower version of the ResNet architecture - ResNet 10.
-The model is trained over images from internet.
+Then I tried face detection using [Singe-Shot-Multibox detector][2] \[2], which is using the shallower version of the ResNet architecture - ResNet 10.
+The model is trained over images from the internet.
 [OpenCV][3] \[3] provides the model and the trained weights.

 This is the model I decided to use in the application:

-- the most accurate from all researched approaches;
+- the most accurate of all researched approaches;
-- works in real time on a CPU;
+- works in real-time on a CPU;
 - works with different face orientations;
-- finds faces with different sizes.
+- finds faces of different sizes.

-Looked supperb to Haar Cascade:
+Looked superb to Haar Cascade:

 ![Single-Shot-Multibox Detector Experiments.](/images/ssm-detector-experiments.png?raw=true "Single-Shot-Multibox Detector Experiments.")

-The other two approaches I researched were [HoG (Historgram of Oriented Gradients)][4] \[4] and [Maximum-Margin Object Detector][5] \[5].
+The other two approaches I researched were [HoG (Histogram of Oriented Gradients)][4] \[4] and [Maximum-Margin Object Detector][5] \[5].

 ## Selecting and preparing the training set

-Training the models for age and gender recognition requires images dataset labeled with the age and the gender of the person on the image.
+Training the models for age and gender recognition requires an image dataset labeled with the age and gender of the person on the image.
 The biggest publicly available such dataset was [IMDB-WIKI][6] \[6].
-As the whole dataset is auto generated, huge part of the information is wrong or incomplete, so the preprocessing of the data included:
+As the whole dataset is auto-generated, a huge part of the information is wrong or incomplete, so the preprocessing of the data included:
 - removing images without gender;
-- removing images without a face in it;
+- removing images without a face in them;
 - removing images with more than one face;
-- removing images where the confidence of face existing is less than 3;
+- removing images where the confidence of the face existing is less than 3;
 - after the calculation of the ages, I removed images where the age is less than 1 or greater than 100.

-Most of the mentioned preprocessing was done using the available information from the dataset, as **gender**, **face_score**, **second_face_score**, etc.
+Most of the mentioned preprocessing was done using the available information from the dataset, such as **gender**, **face_score**, **second_face_score**, etc.

-The original dataset contains around 523 051 images, but after this preprocessing they got reduced to around 110 000.
+The original dataset contains around 523 051 images, but after this preprocessing, they got reduced to around 110 000.

-The second preprocessing step was to crop the images so only the faces are left, because the people in the original images are often photographed from the weist up or even in full-length.
+The second preprocessing step was to crop the images so only the faces are left because the people in the original images are often photographed from the waist up or even in full-length.
 This step has a lot of advantages:
 - the dataset size is reduced;
 - we can use smaller neural networks, as the network wouldn't have to learn which part of the image is the face;
-- the images that we are going to predict on are of cropped faces.
+- the images that we are going to predict are of cropped faces.

 It was only logical to use the same face recognition algorithm that was going to be used in the final application.
 Here are some examples of the cropping:
 ![Before and after cropping examples.](/images/cropped-images.png?raw=true "Before and after cropping examples.")

-There were only two photos in which the algorithm was unable to find faces and I decided to not include them into the final
+There were only two photos in which the algorithm was unable to find faces and I decided to not include them in the final
 dataset:
 ![The "face-less" images.](/images/no-face-images.png?raw=true "The 'face-less' images.")